Pregnancy, Maternity & Paternity Leave Rights

 How can our maternity and paternity rights solicitors help you?

 At Percy Hughes & Roberts, we are dedicated to providing the highest standard of service, as we have done for over 100 years.
+We have a wealth of experience in both maternity leave law and paternity leave law.

 Our goal is to ensure your maternity and paternity rights are protected, and that you are treated no differently at work as a result of your pregnancy.